-- Character = a single readable symbol
+- Character a single readable symbol

-- Text = readable text with a maximum of 256 characters, without commas or #s
+- Text readable text with a maximum of 256 characters, without commas, backslashes, equals signs or hashes (, \ = #)

-- Number = an integer number
+- Number an integer number

 - Figure a floating point number.

 Items printed in bold text in the list below must always be present in a CPT Report file, while the other items are optional.
-The italic text provides brief information about the relevant keyword.
+The italic text provides brief information about the relevant code word.